 The Company is a clinical-stage, vertically integrated, leading CellTech bio-developer dedicated to advancing and empowering innovative, transformative immune effector cell therapy, exosome technology, as well as COVID-19 related diagnostics and therapeutics.
 The Company also provides strategic advisory and outsourcing services to facilitate and enhance its clients' growth and development, as well as competitiveness in healthcare and CellTech industry markets.
+Through its subsidiary structure with unique integration of verticals from innovative R&D to automated bioproduction and accelerated clinical development, the Company is establishing a leading role in the fields of cellular immunotherapy (including CAR-T/NK), exosome technology (ACTEXTM), and regenerative therapeutics.

-The Company also develops related products for sale and licensure in the United States and the People's Republic of China.
-In addition, the Company owns commercial real estate that houses its headquarters in Freehold, New Jersey.
-The Company did not generate any revenue from medical related consulting services segment and development services and sales of developed products segment during the nine months ended September 30, 2020.
-These unaudited condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates, among other things, the realization of assets and the satisfaction of liabilities in the normal course of business.
+In addition, the Company owns commercial real estate that houses its headquarters in Freehold, New Jersey and provides outsourced, customized international healthcare services to the rapidly changing health care industry primarily focused in the People's Republic of China.
+The Company did not generate any revenue from medical related consulting services segment during the three months ended March 31, 2021.
+These condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates, among other things, the realization of assets and the satisfaction of liabilities in the normal course of business.

-As reflected in the accompanying unaudited condensed consolidated financial statements, the Company had an accumulated deficit of \$38,941,059 at September 30, 2020, and has incurred recurring net loss and negative cash flow from operating activities of \$9,579,122 and \$6,185,198 for the nine months ended September 30, 2020, respectively.
-The Company has a limited operating history and its continued growth is dependent upon the re-commencing of medical consulting services which was completed in December 2019 to its only few clients who are related parties and generating rental revenue from its income-producing real estate property in New Jersey and performing development services for hospitals and other customers and sales of developed products to hospitals and other customers; hence generating revenues, and obtaining additional financing to fund future obligations and pay liabilities arising from normal business operations.
+As reflected in the accompanying condensed consolidated financial statements, the Company had working capital deficit of \$1,059,606 as of March 31, 2021 and has incurred recurring net loss and generated negative cash flow from operating activities of \$2,367,118 and \$1,515,525 for the three months ended March 31, 2021, respectively.
+The Company has a limited operating history and its continued growth is dependent upon the continuation of providing medical consulting services to its only few clients who are related parties and generating rental revenue from its income-producing real estate property in New Jersey; hence generating revenues, and obtaining additional financing to fund future obligations and pay liabilities arising from normal business operations.
 In addition, the current cash balance cannot be projected to cover the operating expenses for the next twelve months from the release date of this report.
-These matters raise substantial doubt about the Company's ability to continue as a going concern is dependent on the Company's ability to raise additional capital, implement its business plan, and generate significant revenues.
+These matters raise substantial doubt about the Company's ability to continue as a going concern.
+The ability of the Company to continue as a going concern is dependent on the Company's ability to raise additional capital, implement its business plan, and generate significant revenues.
 There are no assurances that the Company will be successful in its efforts to generate significant revenues, maintain sufficient cash balance or report profitable operations or to continue as a going concern.
 The Company plans on raising capital through the sale of equity to implement its business plan.
 However, there is no assurance these plans will be realized and that any additional financings will be available to the Company on satisfactory terms and conditions, if any.

 The occurrence of an uncontrollable event such as the COVID-19 pandemic had negatively impact on the Company's operations.
-Some tenants have delayed on rent payment and our occupancy of our rental property has decreased.
+Some tenants have delayed on rent payment.
 Our general development operations have continued during the COVID-19 pandemic and we have not had significant disruption.
 However, we are uncertain if the COVID-19 pandemic will impact future operations at our laboratory, or our ability to collaborate with other laboratories and universities.
 In addition, we are unsure if the COVID-19 pandemic will impact future clinical trials.
-Given the dynamic nature of these circumstances, the duration of business disruption and reduced traffic, the related financial effect cannot be reasonably estimated at this time but is expected to adversely impact the Company's business for the year of 2020
+Given the dynamic nature of these circumstances, the duration of business disruption and reduced traffic, the related financial effect cannot be reasonably estimated at this time but is expected to adversely impact the Company's business for the rest of 2021.